CopernicaMarketingSoftware/Documentation/Mailerq/5.13/dns-settings.md

 ## Quality of Service

-Since 5.13 two settings were added to finetune the maximum workload of the DNS resolver:
+Since 5.13 three settings were added to finetune the maximum workload of the DNS resolver:

 ```
 dns-attempts:   5
 dns-capacity:   100
+dns-sockets:    4
 ```

 `dns-attempts` limits the number of attempts done for a single operation.
-Higher numbers may result in more messages being sent successfully, but can lead to degraded performance due to spending more time per message on DNS operations. `dns-capacity` limits the number of operations that may run simultaneously.
-The optimal number will depend on the system MailerQ is running on.
+Higher numbers may result in more messages being sent successfully, but can lead to degraded performance due to spending more time per message on DNS operations. `dns-capacity` limits the number of operations that may run simultaneously. `dns-sockets` defines the number of UDP/TCP sockets used for lookups.
+The optimal values will depend on the system MailerQ is running on.

 ## Buffer size